 The Friday evening yeeeehaaa! is so common it’s probably generic amongst all boozers.
 But that seeming NEED to drink can be tied to other triggers, like a stressy commute home, or the “ohhhh I’ve worked so hard this week” wail.
 I used this a lot and it wasn’t really true so look out for you telling whoppers to YOU.

 When you get a craving it can be powerful, quick, and painful.
-Especially when you first stop drinking, it can feel like a compulsion.
+Especially when you first stop your drinking ritual, it can feel like a compulsion.
 These cravings to a degree come at fairly predictable times (for me it was at least 5 times a week – weekdays 4pm, weekends more like 1pm).
 So to head off what we delightfully call the fuck it switch, and NOT drink tonight, you can eat, distract, relax AND you can have an HONEST conversation with yourself about why you wanted to stop in the first place.

 This is where, just taking 5 minutes or so to check in with yourself can make the difference between making a decision that makes your feel high as a kite the next morning, or one that makes your feel like an utter and complete sack of shit.
 Generally in my on-line community we don’t advocate giving yourself a bad time, but this is the time to recall how AWFUL drinking made you feel mentally, emotionally and physically.